 You can keep up with my latest entries by following via RSS or subscribing via email (sign up just over in the right sidebar).

 If you are new to my blog and thinking about travelling or moving to Australia, you might want to start here with this collection of top posts and other popular entries that serve as resources.
 You’ll find general travel tips, things to see and do, culture and lifestyle tips, and more.

 I started blogging casually many years ago in the AOL Journals community.
 I began blogging because I enjoy exploring new technologies and communities.
 I blogged to share, discover, and process.
-Now I also blog to keep in touch with family and friends when we are a vast ocean apart.

 I love hearing from people so if you’ve got a comment, question, or a tip on where to go, who to read, and what not to miss, contact me.
 I love comments so feel free to leave them; you can review my comment policy here.

 If you’re interested in exchanging links, guest blogging, or advertising, please contact me as well.